This article discusses the best countries without taxes in Asia and how moving there can add value to your life.

 Both of these are often true in the Middle East, where an abundance of oil and an exceptional oil and gas industry positioning has created very wealthy states without having an immediate need for income taxes or taxes for all that matters.

-As the world is increasingly shifting away from oil though, countries want to have other means of funding themselves, which usually means that they want to promote entrepreneurship.
+As the world is increasingly shifting away from oil, though, countries want to have other means of funding themselves, which usually means that they want to promote entrepreneurship.

 So, while the Middle East might not be the first place you think of when you look at Asia, it is home to many of the tax-free countries in Asia and the world – including Bahrain, Kuwait, and the UAE (home of both Abu Dhabi and Dubai).

-Whether you would want to live in many of these countries is another matter entirely, as some are very traditional and Westerners that can’t speak Arabic might not feel at home.
+Whether you would want to live in many of these countries is another matter entirely, as some are very traditional, and Westerners that can’t speak Arabic might not feel at home.

 If the Middle East doesn’t appeal to you, you can also go to Brunei in Southeast Asia.

-My Personal Choice – The UAE
+The Best Option – The UAE

 A good middle ground between exotic and Western creature comforts is the UAE.

-It’s well-used to foreign influence and English is widely spoken.
+It’s well-used to foreign influence, and English is widely spoken.

-Territorial Tax Countries
+Territorial Tax Countries in Asia

-What Are They?
+What Are Territorial Tax Countries?

 Now, here’s an option that people don’t often consider.
 For the average person, taxes are binary – you either live in a tax haven or you don’t.

-So, what they do is simply tax the economic activity which happens locally.
+In contrast, territorial-tax countries simply tax the economic activity which happens locally.

 This means that your foreign-sourced income isn’t taxed, but if you were to buy a local apartment and rent it out, it would be.

-The same applies if you buy a water bottle in a local store and you have to pay a VAT.
+The same applies if you buy a water bottle in a local store and you have to pay VAT.

 Because of this, most locals would not classify their country as a tax haven because their economic life happens most (if not entirely) within the country.